NOAA-EMC/bufr-query/docs/quick_start.rst

     python my_obsbuilder.py  --input gdas.1bmhs.bufr_d  --output mhs.nc

-The command line arguments will mirror those defined in the ObsBuilder method create_obs_file which you can optionaly override (please see the ObsBuilder docs).
+The command line arguments will mirror those defined in the ObsBuilder method create_obs_file which you can optionally override (please see the ObsBuilder docs).

 IODA